MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-purge-archived-inventory-trans.md

 <!--KFM: Preview until further notice -->

-[Archive inventory transactions](articles/supply-chain/inventory/archive-inventory-transactions.md) consolidates and compress the inventory transactions table (`InventTrans`) and archives the original records into table (`InventTransArchive`).
+[Archive inventory transactions](articles/supply-chain/inventory/archive-inventory-transactions.md) consolidates and compresses the inventory transactions table (`InventTrans`) and archives the original records into the history table (`InventTransArchive`).
 This feature remission the data volume issue of table (`InventTrans`) and improve the system performance.

 New feature (Preview) Purge archived inventory transactions is released to replicate the records of table (`InventTransArchive`) to data lake and purge corresponding records from table (`InventTransArchive`) in Dynamics 365 Supply Chain Management.
 This purge activities release the database space of Dynamics 365 Supply Chain Management for performance optimization.